davidchatting/Approximate/README.md

 The callback function delivers both a pointer to a `Device` and a `Approximate::DeviceEvent` for each event.
 This example identifies the device by its [MAC address](https://en.wikipedia.org/wiki/MAC_address) and demonstrates the `Device::getMacAddressAsString()` function.
 MAC addresses are the primary way in which the Approximate library identifies network devices.

 ## Find My...
-Find a device on your WiFi network using its signal strength - you can search by [MAC address](https://en.wikipedia.org/wiki/MAC_address) or by manufacter with the [OUI code](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).
+Track down a device on your WiFi network using its signal strength - you can search by [MAC address](https://en.wikipedia.org/wiki/MAC_address) or by manufacter with the [OUI code](https://en.wikipedia.org/wiki/Organizationally_unique_identifier).

 ```
 #include <Approximate.h>